Plants for Increasing Oxygen Illustration

 Do All Plants Produce Oxygen?

-This is because these plants are not able to photosynthesize.
-However, they still play an important role in the environment by helping to regulate the amount of oxygen and carbon dioxide in the air.
+Although they don’t contribute to oxygen levels, they still play a valuable role in the ecosystem by helping to balance concentrations of oxygen and carbon dioxide in the atmosphere.

 Final Thoughts